Bertbk/latex_basefiles/README.md

 ## What next ?

+- Keep only the basefile you want (lualatex or latex)
-- Rename the base file to whatever you want
+- Rename it to whatever you want
 ```
 git mv basefile.tex myfile.tex
 git commit -m "changed my file!"